herkkules/herkkules/README.md

 ---

-**Complex System Design:**
+**Complex Service Design:**

 My core competency is in enabling profitable innovation.
 I design elegant and user-centric information systems rooted in open standards, ensuring long-term maintainability, measurability and future relevance.
 My independent approach means I am unbiased towards service providers.
 I to focus on creating solutions that maximise value and options for your organisation.

 >  - **Rugged Systems:**  I design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

->  - **Nordic Design:** My approach is inspired by the principles of Nordic design: purpose, simplicity, and practicality.
+>  - **Nordic Minimalism:** My approach is inspired by the principles of Nordic design: purpose, simplicity, and practicality.
 Affective user experiences feel intuitive without drawing attention to themselves.

 >  - ...